invenia/blog/_posts/2018-6-6-syntheticgrids-part-1.md

 In contrast to loads and generators, there is no publicly available data on transmission lines, so we have to adopt heuristics.
 The procedure implemented in the package is based on that proposed by Soltan and Zussman [^12].
 It adopts several realistic considerations in order to stochastically generate the whole transmission network, which are summarised in the following three main principles:

-> The degree distributions of power grids are very similar to those of scale-free networks [see: https://en.wikipedia.org/wiki/Scale-free_network], but grids have less degree 1 and 2 nodes and do not have very high degree nodes.
+> The degree distributions of power grids are very similar to those of scale-free networks [see: [Scale-free network](https://en.wikipedia.org/wiki/Scale-free_network)], but grids have less degree 1 and 2 nodes and do not have very high degree nodes.
 >
 > It is inefficient and unsafe for the power grids to include very long lines.
 >